bluekamandy/SwiftUI-Cheat-Sheet/README.md

 For this we'll use a `List` in a `NavigationView`, as well as some `NavigationLink`s to get us where we want to go.

-Since SwiftProcessing is built as a subclass of UIView, we'll use a protocol for SwiftUI called `UIViewRepresentable` to work with it in SwiftUI.
+Since SwiftProcessing is built as a subclass of `UIView`, we'll use a protocol for SwiftUI called `UIViewRepresentable` to work with it in SwiftUI.
 Here is my `ContentView.swift` file:

 ```swift
 import SwiftUI